mathildeyung/DigitalMethods2021/Methods-organised template.md

 * ### Discussions
   Discussions of shortcomings, points of improvement, and next steps vis-à-vis quality criteria in the syllabus

-## 7. Advanved Social Data Science II
+## 7. Advanced Social Data Science II
 This the ASDSII part of your assignment.
 It should be 5-6.25 pages depending on group size.

 ## 8. Quali-quantitative integrations across methods